vinhbt241/airbnb-clone/README.md

 # AIRBNB THE CLONE VERSION

-This project was built as an assignment in my intership period at Golden Owl Consulting.
+This project was built as an assignment in my internship period at Golden Owl Consulting.

 ![Airbnb Clone homepage](/app/assets/readme_images/homepage.JPG)